abumoaz1/neetgenie1/api_documentation.md

           "selected_option": 1,
           "is_correct": true,
           "submitted_at": "2023-01-01T12:30:00Z",
+          "correct_option": 1,
           "explanation": "Water is H2O - two hydrogen atoms bonded to one oxygen atom.", "attempt_id": 1
         }
       ]
     }
     ```
+- **Security Note**: For admin and teacher users, correct answer information and explanations are provided, but only for responses from submitted attempts to enable proper assessment and monitoring.
 - **Error Responses**:
   - **Code**: 401 Unauthorized - Not authenticated
   - **Code**: 403 Forbidden - Not an admin or teacher